meowwtama/tp/docs/DeveloperGuide.md

 It is also plausible for `Threshold` to be implemented as an attribute within each library user.

-This would also change the implementation for the `limit` Command to now individually set limits to each specified library user.
+This would also change the implementation for the `limit` command to now individually set limits to each specified library user.

 This would give the library manager greater flexibility to vary each of the library user's individual ability to borrow books.

-This implementation was decided against as setting a standardised limit would give an easier time for library managers to manage all library users at the same time, and not having to individually manage each user's `Threshold`
+This implementation was decided against as setting a standardised limit would give an easier time for library managers to manage all library users at the same time, and not having to individually manage each user's `Threshold`.

-Individual library user's ability to borrow can also be increased and decreased indirectly by changing the library user's merit score. **[LINK TO SECTION ON CHANGING MERIT SCORE]**
+Individual library user's ability to borrow can also be increased and decreased indirectly by changing the library user's merit score.

-Note: the library user's Merit Score cannot be decreased without altering the library user's borrowing book list. **[LINK TO SECTION ON DECREASING MERIT SCORE]**
+> Note: the library user's Merit Score cannot be decreased without altering the library user's borrowing book list.

 ### \[Proposed\] Undo/redo feature